– New Wave Of British Heavy Metal.com

 The next singer to go on the record was an obscure Canadian black metal artist called Ryan Mueller.
 “I’d known Ryan for a while.
 What makes his vocals distinct to other black metal singers, is that even though there is a raw growl, you can make out the words.
 A lot of black metal is incoherent noise, but Ryan does it right.
 He was a total pro and banged out the tracks exactly how I had heard them in my mind.”

 Impetuous Desire brought other opportunities for Sam.
 “When I was writing the songs, I decided I wanted a mix of material.
-I’ve listened to a few metal bands records, and by the time you are halfway through, you get bored.
-The songs sound formulaic and your brain has kinda figured out what they doing… and it gets predictable.
-That’s why I wanted to have guest singers, a cello and guitar duet and a guitar instrumental.”
+I’ve listened to a few metal bands records, and by the time you are halfway through, you get bored.”

 Relying solely on the strength of his songwriting, Sam reached to various singers about performing on his record.
 “I figured what the hell,” Sam recollects, “the songs are good.
 If you don’t ask you don’t get!”
 After getting a reply from Doro Pesch’ manager stating Doro liked the song and was interested, things quickly moved forwards.
 “It was crazy getting a reply back from someone who’s shows you went to, who you saw play at festivals, and you looked up to as a hero; to get to work with them.”
 A couple of months later Sam was in Rock City Studios in Germany with Doro and her Manager, and the vocals to the song Leigh Woods were recorded.